 - strokes

-High blood pressure readings often has no symptoms, so regular blood pressure checks is the only way to know if a person has high blood pressure.
+High blood pressure readings often have no symptoms, so regular blood pressure checks is the only way to know if a person has high blood pressure.

 Why is blood pressure important?